mnaji42/IA-ci-cd/README.md

 1. Clone or download this repository.
 2. Copy the `.github/workflows/`, `config/`, and optionally `docs/templates/` folders into your new project.
-3. Adapt the configurations as needed (e.g., update project name, adjust test scripts).
+3. Adapt the configurations as needed (update project name, adjust test/lint scripts, etc.).
 4. Use the provided examples to see how to integrate documentation and testing.

 ### For an Existing Project

 1. Copy the `.github/workflows/` and `config/` folders into your project.
-2. Integrate the configs into your existing structure (e.g., merge or replace config files).
+2. Integrate the configs into your existing structure (merge or replace config files as needed).
-3. Adjust workflow YAML files as needed (e.g., if your test script isn't `npm test`, update the workflow accordingly).
+3. Adjust workflow YAML files to match your stack (e.g., update test or lint commands).
 4. Use the OpenAPI template in `docs/templates/openapi-template.yaml` to start your API documentation.

 ---